-Neotas surpasses 100 Management Due Diligence cases for Catalysis
+Neotas surpasses 100 Management Due Diligence (MDD) cases for Catalysis

 “We are all too aware of the level of commercial financial fraud that exists in global business operations.
 We regularly uncover serious breaches in our reports.
 We are really glad to be working with Graydon to help battle commercial fraud in the UK.” – Mike Hicks, Founder, Catalysis Advisory